aynils/react-redux-firebase-sentry-material/README.md

 ### Style
-To change the global styling and theme options (color palette, typography,...), update the files in `src/theme`
+To change the global styling and theme options (color palette, typography,...), update the files in `src/theme` **NOTE:** You'll find more about the theming options in [Material-UI's](https://material-ui.com/customization/theming/) documentation.

 # License
 See LICENSE.md